 Too Much Power: DWR underestimated demand and supply for 2003 and 2004.

 We agree with the energy consultants retained by the Los Angeles Times: There are likely to be electricity surpluses in 2003 and especially 2004.
 Unless, greater flexibility is folded into some of these “take-or-pay” energy straightjackets the consequences of these projected surpluses for consumers, the environment, and California’s economy are devastating.
 Our energy consultants warn that electricity surpluses in two years could trigger anti-conservation efforts, dumping of expensive power, a throttling back of our cheapest, cleanest hydro, and artificially high electric bills at a time when electric prices regionally may be dropping.
-If electricity prices in neighboring state fall in three to five years, California business would be under economic pressure to relocate jobs to states with lower power costs.
+If electricity prices in neighboring states fall in three to five years, California business would be under economic pressure to relocate jobs to states with lower power costs.
 In short, failure to address this problem could set the stage for more ratepayer bailouts if these “take-or-pay” contracts must be re-purchased in five years.

 Some examples of these “take-or-pay” energy straightjackets are as follows:

-Constellation’s 8 ½ year 750 megawatts a year contract.
+Constellation’s 8 ½ year 750 megawatt take-or-pay contract for the High Desert project.

-Calpine’s 20-year contract for 220 MW at Los Esteros;

-Mirant’s xx year xxx MW gas-fired contract.
+Sempra.
+A 10 year contract that delivers small amounts of expensive power in the early years but balloons to 1900 MW of combined cycle power take-or-pay at an 80% capacity factor for eight years.

+Alliance Colton.
+While this is a “peaker” project, the contract contains take or pay provisions in 2003-2004 that could waste 1.6 BCF of gas and increase carbon emissions by 100,000 tons over that two year period, relative to ordinary gas-fired steam generation.
+After 2005, the one-sided Alliance contract has the opposite problem, limiting DWR’s flexibility to use peaking generation.
+It requires DWR to identify its need for more than 1000 hours of peaking power by December of the previous year and charges 15 cents per kWh on a take-or-pay basis for the right to generate that power in addition to the capacity payment paid by DWR and the project’s fuel cost.

 Too Expensive Power:

-Sempra Contract: This is a De Facto Bailout
+Sempra Contract: This is a De Facto Bailout, dwarfing any alleged concessions made by SDG&E to pay off its customers’ power debts.
+The contract costs $1.2 billion more than the CEC says that unregulated power should cost.
+It also prevents ratepayers from gaining from recent reductions in gas prices in the short term, while exposing ratepayers to substantial risk of gas price increases starting in 2003.

-Calpine’s Los Esteros Contract guarantees an unconscionable 20 year 32% cash-on-cash windfall return on investment;
+Calpine’s peaker contract guarantees an unconscionable 20 year 32% windfall return on investment;

+Calpine’s Los Esteros contract gives DWR power for three years before dedicating the plant to US Dataport, a server farm.
+In that three years, the capacity payments pay for virtually all of the capital cost of building the plant, even though the plant will last for 30 more years.

+The 10-year Alliance Colton peaker contract is even worse.
+It makes Calpine look cheap, paying the owners of this highly inefficient project 1.7 times as much for fixed costs as the bloated Calpine peakers.

+Williams not only got $8/MWh more than Allegheny for power from the same old dirty gas plants in Southern California, but was paid more despite offering less reliable power than Allegheny (70% reliability vs. 90%)

 Too Dirty: Old Highly Polluting Gas-Fired Plants

-Alliance Colton